codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 Before going any further make sure that you are familiar with the [basics of Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).

-Codefresh offers two modes of execution
+Codefresh offers two modes of execution:

-1. Sequential mode (which is the default)
+1. Sequential Mode (which is the default) and
-1. Parallel mode
+1. Parallel Mode.

 ## Sequential execution mode